EliFarrer/startup/Notes/react.md

   "preview": "vite preview"
 }
 ```
-- `dev` is for general debuggin, the auto reloading HTTP server
+- `dev` is for general debugging, the auto reloading HTTP server
 - `build` builds the production version (the simplified one with the crazy files)
 - `preview` basically build and then dev.
 It bundles everything together and then does the hot reloading server